 Notice in the picture above how much larger a kernel of hybridized (organic) corn is compared with an heirloom kernel!
 The resulting popcorn pieces are also much smaller.

 While the physical differences between heirloom corn and hybridized corn are striking, the lack of a thick hull is most notable.

 The very thin hull of each heirloom kernel allows it to virtually disintegrate when it is popped into popcorn.
 This makes it much easier to chew without those doggone hulls getting stuck in your teeth!

-You’ve heard of stories of people cracking a tooth eating regular popcorn.
+You’ve no doubt heard stories of people cracking a tooth eating regular popcorn.
 This type of thing won’t happen with heirloom!

-Heirloom corn is not only easier to chew, it is easier to digest too.
+Heirloom corn is not only easier to chew, but it is also easier to digest too.
 One big reason is the absence of hulls once the kernels are popped (they disintegrate).
-This characteristic alone makes it easier to pass though the digestive system as this insoluble fiber is missing.
+This characteristic makes it easier to pass through the digestive system as this insoluble fiber is missing.

 My bet is that heirloom popcorn is also lower in phytic acid and other anti-nutrients, although I have not seen any definitive research on this to date.
 A lower level of anti-nutrients is important because popcorn is not soaked or sprouted before it is popped.

 Perhaps the ease of digestion and potential lower level of anti-nutrients is why anecdotal evidence points to heirloom corn being well tolerated even by those with severe gut issues like ulcerative colitis, diverticulitis, or IBS where regular popcorn is contraindicated.

 More Flavorful and Nutritious